Best Coffee in Seville: Cozy Cafés & Local Spots for Slow Travelers

 For a coffee that’ll warm your soul, try their café cortado, which has just the right balance of espresso and steamed milk.
 If you're feeling adventurous, pair it with a flamenco-inspired sweet treat like the traditional yemas de San Leandro, which is a sugary, egg-based dessert that feels like it was made for a cozy afternoon in Seville.

-La Gata en Bicicleta: Artisan Coffee with a vibe
+La Gata en Bicicleta: Artsy Vibes and Artisan Coffee in Seville

 And yes, they have books too!
 There’s a small collection on the shelves, which adds to the cozy atmosphere.
 It's the perfect spot to pick up a book, get lost in a story, and sip on some great coffee at the same time.